 Patient involvement in Health Services Research

-Patients' perspectives are often important in rehabilitation services research, especially when "being able to participate" is one of the main goals of rehabilitation.
-However, it has not been sufficiently prioritized in the past.
+Service users' perspective are important in the field of rehabilitation, especially when "being able to participate" is one of the main goals of rehabilitation.
+However, it has not been sufficiently prioritized in research.

 The objective of the project is promote patient involvement in rehabilitation related research in Norway.
 The project involves a systematic gathering of information from service users regarding their experiences and expectations, which will form the basis of the development of a guide that can be utilized to facilitate patient involvement in research.
 A pilot study is also planned to implement the developed learning program for both patients and researchers.